One of the most important things winning candidates do is successfully define themselves to the voters.

 The issues you choose to compare yourself against your opponent with, should be winning issues for you.

-Likewise, if your opponent has a better ballot title or has a job that resonates more emotionally with the voters, don’t include such designations.
+Likewise, if your opponent has a better title or has a job that resonates more emotionally with the voters, don’t include such designations.

 Examples of this would be running against someone whose title might be “teacher,” “police officer,” “nurse,” “firefighter,” or “retired military” when yours is “business owner,” “attorney,” “vice president” or something of that nature.